nf-core/oncoanalyser/docs/usage.md

   --outdir prepare_reference/
 ```

-This process will download and unpack default reference data without running any analysis, and once complete the
+Executing the above command will download and unpack default reference data without running any analysis, and once
-prepared reference files can found in `./prepare_reference/reference_data/0.4.5/<datetimestamp>/`.
-It is recommended to
+complete the prepared reference files can found in `./prepare_reference/reference_data/0.4.5/<datetimestamp>/`.
+It is
-remove the Nextflow work directory after staging data to free disk space.
+recommended to remove the Nextflow work directory after staging data to free disk space.

 For oncoanalyser to use locally staged reference data a custom config can be used: